puppetlabs/puppet-docs/source/guides/installation.markdown

 #### 1. Ensure Prerequisites are Installed

 Use your OS's package tools to install Ruby.
 In some cases, you may need to compile and install it yourself.

 On Linux platforms, you should also ensure that the LSB tools are installed; at a minimum, we recommend installing `lsb_release`.
 See your OS's documentation for details about its LSB tools.

+If you wish to use Puppet ≥ 3.2 [with `parser = future` enabled](/puppet/latest/reference/lang_future.html), you should also install the `rgen` gem.

 #### 2. Download Puppet and Facter